-Note: Due to the Center for Student Success – Careers’s working relationship with other offices of The New School, we are occasionally asked to confirm a student's career counseling attendance by professors, academic advisors, and others who refer students to our services.
+Note: Due to Career Services’ working relationship with other offices of The New School, we are occasionally asked to confirm a student's career counseling attendance by professors, academic advisors, and others who refer students to our services.
 As permitted by FERPA, we do share the number of appointments a student has attended with those New School staff members with an educational need to know.
 However, the actual content of sessions is never released to third parties, unless the content meets one of the limitations to confidentiality outlined in FERPA.

-Statistical information about the users of the Center for Student Success – Careers services is recorded for the purpose of university internal research and/or demographic reporting.
+Statistical information about the users of Career Services services is recorded for the purpose of university internal research and/or demographic reporting.
 Nothing that would identify individuals is included in such reports.
-Examples of demographic data include gender, ethnicity, academic status (probation, graduate, senior year, etc.) and academic major.
+Examples of demographic data include gender, ethnicity, academic status (probation, graduate, senior year, etc.), and academic major.
 This information allows us to improve our services.

 Milano School Career Services

 Center for Student Success Careers 63 Fifth Avenue, 4th floor (Map)New York, NY firstname.lastname@example.orgPhone: 212.229.1324